S

 What it does: Counts unique, non-blank values in the group.

-Use case: Unique contributors per repo
+Use case: Unique contributors per repository

-avatar
+Engineering Lead avatar

 Engineering Lead